worldpeaceenginelabs/GUNJS-STARTERKIT-QUICKSTART-ARTIFICIAL-INTELLIGENCE-PAIR-CODING/README.md

 <br><br>

 ## Store data encrypted to User Space
 ### This code encrypts the text 'secret text' with the user's public key using the Gun.SEA.encrypt method.
-The encrypted text is then stored in the user's private space using the gun.user().get('encryptedText').put(encryptedText) method.
+The encrypted text is then stored in the user's private space using the db.user().get('encryptedText').put(encryptedText) method.
 NOTE: We need an authenticated (logged-in) user for this code to work.
 ![image](https://user-images.githubusercontent.com/67427045/216165080-53222ac5-ee5a-49a1-9704-e506366a1b25.png)